stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 ## A Bug

-The bug I am trying to trace is a case where C++ exceptions thrown in signal handlers are not calling the C++ catch blocks and simply exiting.
+The bug I am trying to fix is a failing GLIBC [NPTL](https://en.wikipedia.org/wiki/Native_POSIX_Thread_Library) test case.
+The test case involves C++ exceptions and POSIX threads.
+The issue is that the `catch` block of an exception handler is not being called.

+My plan for approaching any failed test case is the same:
+ - Understand what the test case is trying to test and where its failing
+ - Create a hypothesis about where the problem is
+ - Understand how the tested API's works internally around where we think it's broken
+ - Debug until we find the issue or create a new hypothesis

+### Understanding the Test case

+The GLIBC test case is [nptl/tst-cancel24.cc](https://sourceware.org/git/?p=glibc.git;a=blob;f=nptl/tst-cancel24.cc;h=1af709a8cab1d422ef4401e2b2d178df86f863c5;hb=HEAD)`.
-This is the glibc test case `nptl/tst-cancel24`.
-Basically the test will create a child thread that waits on a semaphore and cancel it.
-It is expected that the child thread when cancelled in the semaphore will call its catch blocks.
+The test starts in the `do_test` function and it will create a child thread with `pthread_create`.
+The child thread executes function `tf` which waits on a semaphore until the parent thread cancels it.
+It is expected that the child thread, when cancelled , will call it's catch blocks.

-In this case `except_caught` should get set to `true`, if not the test fails.
+The failure is that the `catch` block is not getting run as evidenced by the `except_caught` variable not being set to `true`.

+Below is an excerpt from the test showing the `tf` function.

 ```c
 static void *